We may receive compensation when you click on links to products from our partners.

 Top 5 Job Search Sites

-your resume ).
-You have options to makeyour resume visible to employers or not visible.
-Be careful with this option (not just on Monster, but on all job search sites), because ifyour resume is visible there is always the chance that your current employer will see that you are looking for a new job. - LinkedIn – You might be wondering why you would consider a professional networking site when all you want to do is to find a job.
+job search platforms, you’ll likely think of major aggregators like Monster.com, one of the pioneers in online job searches.
+After creating your profile, the site suggests skills based onyour resume .
+You can choose to makeyour resume visible to potential employers or keep it private.
+Exercise caution with this feature—not just on Monster but on alljob search platforms—as makingyour resume publicly visible runs the risk of your current employer discovering that you’re seeking new opportunities. - LinkedIn – You might be wondering why you would consider a professional networking site when all you want to do is find a job.
 According to a global survey conducted by LinkedIn, 61% of professionals from around the world agree that professional network interactions can open up career opportunities.
 Some suggest that 85% of open key positions are filled through networking (although not necessarily LinkedIn).
-Upload a professional-looking headshot, list your skills– use up all the 50 skills slots that LinkedIn allows, list your work experiences and upload your
+Upload a professional-looking headshot, list your skills– use up all the 50 skills slots that LinkedIn allows, list your work experiences, and upload your

 Bottom Line